RUMAH-PETAni/DIAGRAM/public/privacy-policy-en.md

 ---

-## 🛡️ Sensitive Personal Data Collection (NIK)
+## 🛡️ Sensitive Personal Data Collection

-Diagram may collect sensitive personal information such as **National Identity Number (NIK)**, full address, and land ownership details.
+Diagram may collect sensitive personal information such as **National Identity Number**, full address, and land ownership details.
 These are collected **solely for identity verification and farm management purposes**.

 We ensure the safety and confidentiality of such data by:
 - Storing all sensitive data encrypted on secure servers.